timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 ## Backfill with a supplied function

-To simplify backfilling, you can use the [backfilling functions][timescaledb-extras-backfill] in the [TimescaleDB extras][timescaledb-extras] GitHub repository.
+To make backfilling easier, you can use the [backfilling functions][timescaledb-extras-backfill] in the [TimescaleDB extras][timescaledb-extras] GitHub repository.
 In particular, the `decompress_backfill` procedure automates many of the backfilling steps for you.

 <procedure>